 The first gig I got was taking care of a toddler and an infant.
 The infant was sick.
 I'd never babysat before.

 When I was 13, my family moved to Tennessee where I continued my streak of random income-earning:

 I worked as a Dairy Queen server AT A TRUCK STOP.

 I worked in a Rent-To-Own furniture store.

-THAT one, I have TONS of stories from.
-If you aren't familiar with the typical clientelle of that sort of place, let me describe some of ours:
+That one, I have tons of stories from.
+If you aren't familiar with the typical clientele of that sort of place, let me describe some of ours:

 -we had actual Pimps

 -we had one lady with a tattoo on her forehead of a number that my God-fearing self can't even type here

 -and others who I've now blocked out in my memory

 We'd repo furniture and it'd come back with roaches.
 I made collection-calls.
 I drove the Box Truck.
 And I was the only female working there, so if the customers and environment weren't enough, you should meet my bosses!